asift91/Manual_Migration/option1.md

             ```
             tar -zxvf stoarge.tar.gz
             ```
-    -   A backup directory is extracted as storage/ at /home/azureadmin/.
+    -   A backup directory is extracted as storage/ at /home/azureadmin.
         -   This storage directory contains moodle, moodledata and configuration directory along with database backup file.
 These will be copied to desired locations.
-        - Create a backup directory
+        - Create a backup directory.
             ```
             cd /home/azureadmin/
             mkdir -p backup